Birmingham-and-Solihull-ICS/elective_waiting_list_crosscover/README.md

 To help with this, the project is contains a `.gitignore` file.
 This file contains file/folder/file extensions that Git will ignore by default.
 If you need to import one of these files, you can do so, but you will need to use the `force` command to do so.

-- If using any data files, load them on your local machine to the '/data' folder and verify it is not committed.
+- If using any data files, load them on your local machine to a folder called '/data/' and verify it is not committed.
+The .gitignore should do this automatically, but please check.
-- Similarly for output, if generating any tables or potentially identifiable data (due to small numbers or record-level tables), add to the '/output' folder and verify it is not committed.
+- Similarly for output, if generating any tables or potentially identifiable data (due to small numbers or record-level tables), add to a folder calle '/output/' and verify it is not committed.
+The .gitignore should do this automatically, but please check.